streamABC/api-player/README.md

 This library provides methods to either control a Radioplayer console or a stand-alone player with a skipable radio stream in our streamABC infrastructure.

+A reference implementation for Radioplayer console can be found in this [repository](https://github.com/streamABC/skiponradio-radioplayer).

 ### Installation

 Add a reference to our library to your web application like so: